pitaj/nodebb-plugin-calendar/README.md

 [**More images here**](http://imgur.com/a/7qQAV)

-This plugin adds a site-wide calendar to NodeBB.
+This plugin adds a *super cool* site-wide calendar to NodeBB.

 ##Installation